 3 signs your daughter is about to start her period

-If I could invent a machine that could predict a girl’s first period to the exact day (even to the week), I would be a rich person.
-As it is the one thing that tween girls want to know!
+If I could invent a machine that could predict the timing of someone’s first period to the exact day (even to the exact week), I would be a rich person.

 But back to that period-predicting machine, it is impossible to accurately predict when a first period will happen.
-Predicting the first period isn’t easy, as it is different for every girl.
+Predicting the first period isn’t easy, as it is different for every person with ovaries.

-But there are three things that first have to happen to a girl before periods will start.
+But there are three things that have to happen before periods will start.

-Signs your daughter is about to start her period
+Signs your daughter is about to start their period

-It may help your daughter to know that every girl is different.
-Some girls will start their period earlier than other girls.
-And some girls will start their periods later.
-Some girls may be as young as nine or 10.
-Whereas some girls maybe 14 or 15.
+It may help your child to know that every female is different.
+Some kids will start their period earlier than other kids.
+And some kids will start their periods later.
+Some kids may be as young as nine or 10.
+Whereas some maybe 14 or 15.
 The average age for a first period is 12 or 13.

 So as you can see there is a wide range of ages, with the first period usually happening anywhere between the ages of 9 to 15 years of age.

-Sometimes we can predict that a girls first period will happen around about the same age that it did for her mother (plus or minus a year).
-So if had your first period at the age of 11, you could then expect your daughter to be starting her period earlier than the other girls, just like you.
-But this isn’t 100% accurate, as I hear from many parents who’s daughters started their periods much earlier or later than they did.
-Plus research tells us that the average age of puberty in girls today is much earlier than it was for previous generations.
+Sometimes, we can predict that a child’s first period will happen around the same age that it did for their birth mother (plus or minus a year).
+So if had your first period at the age of 11, you could then expect your child to be starting their period earlier than other kids, just like you.
+But this isn’t 100% accurate, as I hear from many parents whose child started their periods much earlier or later than they did.
+Plus, research tells us that the average age of puberty in females today is much earlier than it was for previous generations.
 There are many theories as to why puberty is occurring at earlier ages, attributing it to a wide variety of genetic, hormonal, nutritional and environmental factors.
 You can learn more in this article about the stages of puberty in girls.

-There are three changes that have to happen before your daughter has her first period.
-Once these three changes have started, you will finally have the first signs your daughter is about to start her period.
-Just remember though, that every girl is different and her period will start when her body is ready for it.
+There are three changes that have to happen before your child has her first period.
+Once these three changes have started, you will finally have the first signs that they’re close to starting menstruation.
+Just remember, though, that every child is different, and their period will start when their body is ready for it.
 And the changes don’t necessarily have to happen in this order.

 1. Breasts

-Your daughter will have been developing breasts for about two years.
-Now, this doesn’t mean that her breasts will be fully developed and adult-like.
-It just means that she will have had something growing on her chest for about 2 years.
-So she may still be relatively flat-chested or she may need to be wearing a bra.
-Remember, every girl is different!
+Your child will have been developing breasts for about two years.
+Now, this doesn’t mean that their breasts will be fully developed and adult-like.
+It just means that they will have had something growing on their chest for about 2 years.
+So they may still be relatively flat-chested or they may already be wearing a bra.
+Remember, every child is different!

 2. Pubic or underarm hair

-Your daughter will have had some pubic and/or underarm hair for at least the last four to six months.
-Now, again, this doesn’t mean that she will have a full crop of adult-like hair.
-It just means that she will have started to grow hair of some sort, in the pubic area or under her arms.
+Your child will have had some pubic and/or underarm hair for at least the last four to six months.
+Now, again, this doesn’t mean that they will have a full crop of adult-like hair.
+It just means that they will have started to grow hair of some sort, in the pubic area or under their arms.

 3. Vaginal discharge

-Your daughter will have been having some vaginal discharge for the last three months.
-Some girls can have this up to two to three years before their first period.
-In this case, if it starts to get heavier and more frequent, then that is a sign that her period is on its way, sometime in the next 3 to 6 to 12 months!
+Your child will have been having some vaginal discharge for the last three months.
+Some children can have this up to two to three years before their first period.
+In this case, if it starts to get heavier and more frequent, then that is a sign that their period is on its way, sometime in the next 3 to 6 to 12 months!
 You can’t get much more accurate than that!

-Vaginal discharge can be a little tricky to explain to girls.
-She may notice a white or yellow stain on her underwear or start commenting about feeling wet around her vulval area.
-Some girls worry when this first happens.
+Vaginal discharge can be a little tricky to explain to kids.
+They may notice a white or yellow stain on their underwear or start commenting about feeling wet around their vulval area.
+Some kids worry when this first happens.
 They think that they may have wet themselves, or that there is something wrong with them.
-It is important for your daughter to know that she is normal and that her vaginal discharge will change during her menstrual cycle.
-Sometimes it will be lighter or heavier and she needs to get used to finding patches of white or yellow on her underwear!
+It is important for your child to know that they are normal and that their vaginal discharge will change during their menstrual cycle.
+Sometimes it will be lighter or heavier and they need to get used to finding patches of white or yellow on their underwear!

 Other signs

-Your daughter may also get premenstrual symptoms beforehand, like tummy cramps, backache, headaches, feeling bloated, slight nausea, tiredness and possibly even feel irritable, sad, and/or tense.
+Your child may also get premenstrual symptoms beforehand, like tummy cramps, backache, headaches, feeling bloated, slight nausea, tiredness and possibly even feel irritable, sad, and/or tense.

 blank